kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-02-setup-custom-domain-for-workload.md

 ## Prerequisites

-To follow this tutorial, use Kyma 2.0 or higher.

 If you use a cluster not managed by Gardener, install the [External DNS Management](https://github.com/gardener/external-dns-management) and [Certificate Management](https://github.com/gardener/cert-management) components manually in a dedicated Namespace.

 This tutorial is based on a sample HttpBin service deployment and a sample Function.
 To deploy or create those workloads, follow the [Create a workload](./apix-01-create-workload.md) tutorial.